 A backlog is a list of tasks required to support a larger strategic plan.
-In a product development context, it contains a prioritized list of items that the team has agreed to work on next.
+For example, a product development context contains a prioritized list of items.
+The product team agrees to work on these projects next.
 Typical items on a product backlog include user stories, changes to existing functionality, and bug fixes.

-One key component that gives a backlog meaning is that its items are ordered by priority.
-The items ranked highest on the list represent the most important or urgent items for the team to complete.
+One key component that gives a backlog meaning is the prioritized items.
+Therefore, the items ranked highest on the list represent the team’s most important or urgent items to complete.

 Product managers (PM) must focus on high-level objectives to solve problems for their target market.
-This means PMs spend a large portion of their time on strategic initiatives such as conducting market research, studying their existing products’ usage data, and talking with stakeholders such as their sales teams and customers.
-PMs then translate what they learn into a product roadmap, which itself is a high-level, strategic plan for the product.
+They spend a lot of their time on strategic initiatives such as conducting market research, studying their existing products’ usage data, and talking with their sales teams and customers.
+PMs then translate what they learn into a product roadmap, which is a high-level strategic plan.

-But for PMs to successfully bring products to market, their big-picture plans and goals need to be translated into task-level details.
-This is where the backlog comes in.
-It provides a prioritized list of actionable items for the team to work on.
+But for PMs to successfully bring products to market, their plans and goals translate into task-level details and where the backlog comes in.
+It provides a prioritized list of actionable items for the team.

 With a backlog, product managers know their team always has a set of next-up tasks, which will keep the product’s development moving forward.

-A backlog can serve several important functions for an organization.
+A backlog can serve several essential functions for an organization.

 1. Provide a single source of truth for the team’s planned work.

-When a cross-functional team works from a product backlog, the team knows they never need to search for what to work on next, or to wonder in which order they should prioritize their work.
-It represents an agreed-upon plan for the items the team should tackle next.
+When a cross-functional team works from a product backlog, they know they never need to search for what to work on next or wonder which order they should prioritize their work.
+Instead, it represents an agreed-upon plan for the items the team should tackle next.

 2. Facilitate team discussion.

-Not every item on a product backlog is fully fleshed out and ready to work on.
-Sometimes a team will place items on a backlog—at the bottom, to indicate they are not yet priority tasks—as a springboard for further discussion.
-This makes them a useful tool to facilitate conversations among a cross-functional team.
-They help the team discuss how to prioritize work on a product, what (if any) interdependencies or conflicts an item might create, etc.
+Not every item on a product backlog is fully fleshed out and ready to work.
+Backlogs facilitate conversations among a cross-functional team.
+They help the team discuss how to prioritize work on a product.
+Moreover, they understand the interdependencies or conflicts an item might create, etc. Sometimes a couple will place things on a backlog—at the bottom, to indicate they are not yet priority tasks—as a springboard for further discussion.

 3. Make it easier to assign work.

-When a product team gets together to plan work for a specific upcoming time period, a backlog makes it much easier to assign tasks to each person.
-The tasks are already written down, ordered according to their priority level, and the team can simply hand out the highest-priority items to the most appropriate members of the team.
+When a product team gets together to plan work for a specific upcoming period, a backlog makes assigning tasks to each person much more straightforward.
+Because the functions are already written down and ordered according to their priority level, the team can hand out the highest-priority items to the most appropriate members of the group.

 For agile organizations, in particular, this is where a sprint backlog comes in.

 When an agile product team gets together to plan the work for its next sprint, the output of this sprint planning meeting will be the sprint backlog.
-Then the team will pull the items from this sprint backlog from the larger, more comprehensive product backlog.
+Then the group will pull the items from this sprint backlog from the more extensive, more comprehensive product backlog.

-To combat this threat, one best practice is to conduct regular backlog grooming sessions.
-When they pull together the cross-functional team for backlog grooming, product managers can:
+One best practice is to conduct regular backlog grooming sessions.
+Then, when they pull together the cross-functional team for backlog grooming, product managers can: